 When it comes to the Delaware real estate market, baby boomers maintain control of the home market, owning 32 percent of Delaware’s owner-occupied homes, according to an article in the Delaware Business Times.
 The starting price for many homes in over-55 communities is about $400,000 in northern Delaware and inventory is tight in certain areas.

-Because of the current state of the real estate market, which heavily favors sellers, prospective home buyers may be better off building a new home or finding an older home to remodel.
+Because of the current state of the real estate market, which heavily favors sellers, prospective home buyers may be better off building a new home or finding an older home to remodel or doing a home addition.
 Building or renovating a home to your specifications, however, offers numerous benefits, especially for those who plan to stay put in Delaware for a while.

 4. Convergence of Rural and Urban Life